BitModern/test-quality-doc/docs/api.md

 "sequence_suite": 1
 }
 ```
-### Create a Step in a Test
+### Create a Step in a Test Case

-To create a step in the test, use the ID from the test just created.
+To create a step in the Test Case, use the ID from the Test Case just created.

 **Request:**